-1. The plan sponsor's stated policy is that retired participants who are not yet Medicare eligible will contribute 50% of the cost of their health care benefits.
-However, the plan sponsor determines a retiree contribution of \$100 per month (\$1,200 per year) based on average annual per capita health care claims of \$2,400 for active employees and pre-Medicare retirees combined.
-When the actuary evaluates the claims experience of pre-Medicare retirees separately from that of the active employees, the actuary determines that the average annual claim per retired participant is \$4,000.
-So the plan sponsor subsidy is really \$2,800 or 70%, not the stated 50%.

-2. A "defined dollar benefit" plan sponsor will pay \$2,000 annually toward retiree health care coverage for retired participants who are not Medicare eligible.
-The plan sponsor determines an annual retiree contribution of \$500 based on average per capita claims of \$2,500 for active employees and pre-Medicare retired participants combined.
-However, when the actuary evaluates the claims experience for pre-Medicare retired participants, the average annual claims per retired participant is determined to be \$4,500.
-The actual plan sponsor subsidy is \$4,000 (\$4,500 average claims per retired participant less \$500 retiree contribution)-double the "defined dollar benefit" of \$2,000.
+- 1. The plan sponsor's stated policy is that retired participants who are not yet Medicare eligible will contribute 50% of the cost of their health care benefits.
+However, the plan sponsor determines a retiree contribution of \$200 per month (\$2,400 per year) based on average annual per capita health care claims of \$4,800 for active employees and pre-Medicare retirees combined.
+When the actuary evaluates the claims experience of pre-Medicare retirees separately from that of the active employees, the actuary determines that the average annual claim per retired participant is \$8,000.
+So the plan sponsor subsidy is really \$5,600 or 70%, not the stated 50%. - 2.
+A plan sponsor will pay a fixed subsidy of \$4,000 annually toward retiree health care coverage for retired participants who are not Medicare eligible.
+The plan sponsor determines an annual retiree contribution of \$1,000 based on average per capita claims of \$5,000 for active employees and pre-Medicare retired participants combined.
+However, when the actuary evaluates the claims experience for pre-Medicare retired participants, the average annual claims per retired participant is determined to be \$9,000.
+The actual plan sponsor subsidy is \$8,000 (\$9,000 average claims per retired participant less \$1,000 retiree contribution)-double the fixed subsidy of \$4,000.